 2.1 Review of Related Literature

 The field of misinformation is growing.
-Misinformation research has been growing rapidly drastically specially on topics such as COVID 19 [2, 4, Basch et al., 2021; 48], vaccine [Basch et al., 2021; 9, Kendeou et al., 2019, 49], climate change [13, 16, 36], medical concerns [56], communication [8], memory [22], cognitive impacts on reading [45], new literacies [11], online education [9], political studies [11, 1], and diversity [42] etc.
+Misinformation research has been growing rapidly on topics such as COVID 19 [2, 4, 48], vaccine [6; 9, 30, 49], climate change [13, 16, 36], medical concerns [56], communication [8], memory [22], cognitive impacts on reading [45], new literacies [11], online education [9], political studies [11, 1], and diversity [42] etc.

 In social science and medical field, there are already serious concerns about the negative impact of what we read, hear and see on social media (such as Facebook, twitter, Instagram, Pinterest, TikTok as discussed in the result section).
 Some of these types of misinformation was driven by political agenda, others were may be circulated by accidents or even in sarcastic ways.
 Sometimes, each information found in research studies could contain misinformation due to the ease of online publishing and the growing social media landscape [45].
 Whether watching news programs, perusing blogs, viewing videos on YouTube, students have been exposed to a mix of scientific information, evidence-based opinions, data-driven partial truths, unknowable conjectures, uninformed claims, blatant fake news, alternative facts, propagandas, and even purposeful lies.
 Concerns about the accuracy of multimodal misinformation in texts, voices, and videos had driven drastically increased research attentions.
 Some misinformation was largely driven by the pandemic, vaccines, health information concerns, political disputes, criticisms of journalists and news outlets, the ease of online publishing, trolling behavior, the social media landscape, and a host of other contemporary considerations and practices [1, 15, 29, 33].
 As outlined by [34], these concerns have intensified interest in articulating the factors related to, results of, and mechanisms underlying experiences with misinformation.